 Steps for the same can be condensed as follows:

 Read more: How do NFTs and DAOs coexist in DeFi?

-Capital allocation and any decisions regarding the system are taken by the voting process where token holders vote and the decision is finalized.
-Further income is generated when stable coins are issued into the cryptomarkets and traded utilizing DeFi.
+The voting process takes capital allocation and decisions regarding the system, where token holders vote and the decision is finalized.
+Further income is generated when stablecoins are issued into the crypto markets and traded utilizing DeFi.
 A part of the interest earned in such trading is given to token holders or reused for crowdfunding.
 This is how crowdfunding in DAOs work.

 The recent attention towards the ConstitutionDAO shows the power of DAOs in crowdfunding, where a group of crypto enthusiasts raised more than 40 million in eth to buy a rare copy of the US constitution.

 Related article: What is DeFi 2.0, and why does it matter?

 Yes. dApp and decentralized autonomous organization are somewhat similar in properties, but they are different concepts.
 It is easy to remember the concept of the term autonomous in DAO.
 DAO can be viewed as a fully autonomous dApp.
 But dApps need not necessarily be DAO. dApps are automated applications built on decentralized networks.
 DAO is fully autonomous, and human interference is very, very low. dApps are automated but not fully autonomous.